You think you know, but you have no idea.

-Please note that this isn't what ALL men think about when it comes to love and relationships.
-But as for subjects and issues they felt were too dicey to bring up to their significant others (meaning: it was "too honest" and they weren't comfortable), these were the top 10.
+(Please note that this isn't what ALL men think about when it comes to love and relationships.
+But as for subjects and issues they felt were too dicey to bring up to their significant others, these were the top 10.)

-10. He hears your frustration when you get back from work… or the gym… or lunch with your friends.
-What he doesn't understand is why you are talking to that one woman who is quietly making you mad.
+He hears your frustration when you get back from work, or the gym, or lunch with your friends.
+What he doesn't understand is why you're talking to that one woman who's quietly making you mad.
 You know, your frienemy.

 In his world, a friend of his who becomes a jerk is no longer a friend.
 In truth, the fact that she creates havoc and drama for you — and that he feels the stress when it spills out into your relationship with him —bothers him.

-9. Let's get something on the record: The vast majority of men masturbate.
-It doesn't matter if they are in a relationship or if they are happy with the women they love.
+Let's get something on the record: The vast majority of men masturbate.
+It doesn't matter if they're in a relationship or if they're happy with the women they love.
 Because men are visual creatures, many like a visual stimulus as part of their activities.
 (Note: Porn becoming a replacement for his sexual desires or him simulating activities he sees in pornography is a problem.)

-5. The Very Weak don't know how to forgive, they only hate and/or get rid of you.
-The Very Strong forgive, but then never forget — and they never let YOU forget.
-My advice: Some behaviors might be unforgivable and a deal breaker.
-But if you DO want to forgive him for something he's done, you need to find a place in between Strong and Weak.
 Forgiveness isn't the same as acceptance.
-Accepting how someone hurt you doesn't work, as it means you are okay with what they did.
-But you CAN forgive and move on — and do it without hate or resentment.
-To start the process of forgiveness, you just need to realize that what they did wasn't about you... it was about them, their choices and/or their lackings.
+Accepting how someone hurt you doesn't work, as it means you're OK with what they did.
+But you CAN forgive and move on, and do it without hate or resentment.
+To start the process of forgiveness, you just need to realize that what they did wasn't about you — it was about them, their choices and/or their lackings.

-3. Men have just as many wants and fantasies in the bedroom as women (though likely not quite as vivid), but many men are unsure or embarrassed to share them or act on them — even if she wants it.
+Men have just as many wants and fantasies in the bedroom as women (though likely not quite as vivid), but many men are unsure or embarrassed to share them or act on them, even if she wants it.
 If your guy is a little uptight or unsure of himself, help him relax.
-Taking charge sometimes also shows him that he is desired — something he definitely wants to know that you feel.
+Taking charge sometimes also shows him that he's desired, which is something he definitely wants to know that you feel.

-2. He wants you to have faith in him.
 He wants to be strong — with you and for you.
-It's part of his DNA to not show fear — even in the face of adversity — because he wants to carry the weight of whatever issue he's facing, and solve it.
-What he needs is to know that through it all, you have faith in him and that you can solve things together.
+It's part of his DNA to not show fear, even in the face of adversity, because he wants to carry the weight of whatever issue he's facing and solve it.
+What he needs is to know that through it all, you have faith in him and can solve things together.
 It might take him some getting used to, but the burden of everyday life challenges is something many men want to share.

-1.1 Recognition is very important to everyone, and he definitely wants to know that he's doing his job — at home, in his individual life, and within himself.
-He wants to know you are paying attention to what he's doing and, quite simply. that it matters to you.
-Oftentimes, he might do something that is routine/regular for both of you, so it loses meaning… but he still wants recognition for it.
-Taking a little time to tell him you are proud of him is all he wants.
+Recognition is very important to everyone, and he definitely wants to know that he's doing his job — at home, in his individual life, and within himself.
+He wants to know you're paying attention to what he's doing and, quite simply, that it matters to you.
+Oftentimes, he might do something that's routine for both of you, so it loses meaning.
+But he still wants recognition for it!
+Taking a little time to tell him you're proud of him is all he wants.